-Vertical caption placement is our patent-pending solution to a common problem: some videos have text on the bottom of the screen that is important for understanding the video.
+Vertical caption placement is our patented solution to a common problem: some videos have text on the bottom of the screen that is important for understanding the video.

 Common examples of content that needs vertical caption placement: